Sky Brown: 2016–2017: Early competitions

+2019: Competing for Team GB

+In February 2019, she won the Simple Session event in Tallinn, Estonia.
-In March 2019, Brown announced that she would be competing for Great Britain, having previously said that she would compete for Japan.
-Brown said that she favoured the "more relaxed approach" of the British Skateboarding Association.
-That year, Brown also came third at the World Skateboarding Championship, and became the first female to land a frontside 540 at the X Games.
-She finished fifth at the X Games skateboarding event.
-Brown came third at the 2020 Park World Skateboarding Championships in Brazil.

-Brown was one of five Britons attempting to qualify for the skateboarding events at the 2020 Summer Olympics, the first time the sport was included in the Games.
+In March 2019, Brown announced that she would compete for Great Britain, having previously said that she would compete for Japan.
+She said that she favoured the "more relaxed approach" of the British Skateboarding Association.
+She was one of five Britons awarded funding from UK Sport that year as they worked to qualify for the skateboarding events at the 2020 Summer Olympics, the first time the sport was included in the Games.

+In 2019, Brown placed 3rd in the park event at the 2019 World Skateboarding Championship in São Paulo and became the first female to land a frontside 540 at the X Games.
+She finished 5th at the X Games skateboarding event.

+2020: Training injury

 On 28 May 2020, while training in California, she suffered a "horrific" fall from a halfpipe ramp which left her with several skull fractures and a broken left wrist and hand.
 She was flown to a hospital and was reported as being unresponsive on arrival.
 Her father said afterwards that she was "lucky to be alive", whilst Brown herself said it was her worst fall yet.
 Nevertheless, she remained determined to push boundaries and compete for gold at the Tokyo Olympics.

-In April 2021, Brown said that she was also considering trying to compete in surfing at the delayed 2020 Olympics.
+2021: X Games gold and Tokyo Olympics bronze

+In July 2021, she won the X Games women's skateboarding park gold medal.

-In June 2021, Brown was selected to represent Great Britain in skateboarding at the 2020 Summer Olympics.
+Brown represented Great Britain in skateboarding at the pandemic-delayed 2020 Summer Olympics in August 2021.
 Brown was the youngest British Summer Olympian ever, at the age of 13, beating Margery Hinton who was 13 years and 43 days when she competed in the 200 metre breaststroke event at the 1928 Summer Olympics.
-Brown was not the youngest competitor at the Games: Syrian table tennis player Hend Zaza and Japanese skateboarder Kokona Hiraki are younger.
+Brown was not the youngest competitor at the Games — Syrian table tennis player Hend Zaza and Japanese skateboarder Cocona Hiraki were younger.

-In July 2021, she won the X Games women's skateboarding park gold medal.

 Brown won the bronze medal in the women's park skateboarding event at the 2020 Summer Olympics and became Great Britain’s youngest ever medal winner, at the age of 13 years and 28 days.
-She had fallen over in her first two runs at the event, and scored 56.47 in her final attempt.
-Brown was not the youngest medallist at the Games, as 12-year-old Kokona Hiraki of Japan won silver in the same event.
-Later in the year, it was announced that some of Brown's skateboards would be displayed at the renovated Young V&A in London.
+She fell in her first two runs at the event and scored 56.47 in her final attempt.
+Brown was not the youngest medallist at the Games, as 12-year-old Cocona Hiraki of Japan won silver in the same event.

+In late 2021, it was announced that some of Brown's skateboards would be displayed at the renovated Young V&A in London.

+2022–2023

 In 2022, Brown retained her X Games title, and also won the Dew Tour event for the second year in a row.
-She won the park event at the 2023 World Skateboarding Championship, thus becoming the first British skateboarding world champion.
+She won the park event at the World Skateboarding Championship in 2023, becoming the first British skateboarding world champion.